 How to Bake with Organic Cassava Flour

-You can use Organic Cassava Flour as a direct substitute for all-purpose flour in the majority of recipes.
+You can use Organic Cassava Flour as a direct substitute for all-purpose flour in majority of recipes.
 However, bear in mind that it absorbs a bit more water, so you might need to experiment with the amount of liquid added when creating your dough.

 Note that cassava flour has a very mild nutty flavor.
 You’ll need to take that into account when baking, as regular wheat flour has no flavor.

-What’s the Difference Organic Cassava Flour and Tapioca
+What’s the Difference Between Organic Cassava Flour and Tapioca

 Both cassava flour and tapioca are made from cassava root.
 However, while the flour is, basically, powdered root, tapioca is pure starch derived from it.

 Unlike tapioca, cassava flour has a mild nutty flavor and a high content of fiber.
-It also gives your gluten-free cakes, breads, buns, and cookies goods a much better texture, so it’s the best choice for baking.
+It also gives your gluten-free cakes, breads, buns, and cookies a much better texture.